Basic Training Process

 All Basic Training Materials dated before November 2007 are now obsolete and has been replaced with the revised 2007 edition of the Basic Training Seminar DVDs and Basic Seminar Manuals.
 Please do not seek to be trained using older editions of the training.

 IMPORTANT NOTICE: If you are using training materials dated prior to 2007, you are strongly encouraged to upgrade to the new curriculum as soon as possible (released November, 2007 Edition).
-TPM training using seminar material and workbooks prior to this date are no longer recognized as official, and we will not provide certificates of completion.
+TPM training using seminar material and workbooks prior to this date are no longer recognized as official, and we will not provide certificates or seals of completion.
 Practitioners trained with earlier materials, even those with considerable experience, are strongly advised to participate in the 2007 seminar edition.
 Earlier materials are no longer available for distribution.

 4. Training setting is flexible but some settings have proven better than others.